 Make sure that you do not look down when springing up and swinging.

 By keeping your waist straight and even, you can fully extend up and control all of your upward thrust while uncoiling your body.

 Once the racket drops, keep the elbow at shoulder level.

 To make sure that you have plenty of power in your kick serve, pay attention that you swing up on the ball.
-This will allow you to not only clear the court, but to also correctly aim the ball.
+This will allow you to not only clear the court but also correctly aim to the ball.

-Kick Serve Drills in Tennis
+Kick Serve Drills